iexcloud/docs/source/managing-your-data.md

 [Modify a Data Schema](./managing-your-data/updating-a-dataset-schema.md) - Learn how to view and update a schema and existing data.

-[Update Data](./managing-your-data/update-data.md) - Modify your data using the console or API.
+[Update Data](./managing-your-data/update-data.md) - Modify data records using the console or API.

 Defining Schemas: